gkikola/optionpp/docs/start.md

 my_parser["verbose"].short_name('v').description("Increase verbosity");
 ```

-@subsection arguments Options With Arguments
+@subsection arguments Options with Arguments

 We can also add options that take arguments.
 The `option::argument`
 method takes a string giving the name of the argument (this is used in